gamesbook/protograf/docs/source/terminology.rst

--  **dotted** - allows a line to be broken into a series of "dots" |dash| very short lines |dash| of length equal to the width of the line being drawn, with spacing in-between each dot of that same length; to make a line dashed, simply use ``dashed=True``
+-  **dotted** - allows a line to be broken into a series of "dots" |dash| very short lines |dash| of length equal to the width of the line being drawn, with spacing in-between each dot of that same length; to make a line dotted, simply use ``dotted=True``
--  **dashed** - allows a line to be broken into a series of short lines of specific lengths, separated by spaces of specified lengths; there can any number of these length/space pairs
+-  **dashed** - allows a line to be broken into a series of short lines, separated by spaces; any whole number in the range 1 to 8 can be used
 -  **transform** - will change text in a ``Text`` command to *uppercase*, *lowercase*, or *capitalise* it